Feline Acne (Cat Acne) in cats

 Prevention

-Furthermore, it is important to regularly clean your cat’s chin area.
+Furthermore, it is important to regularly clean your cat’s chin region.
 This can be done with a soft, damp cloth or a special pet cleaning wipe.
 Be sure to proceed gently to avoid skin irritation.
 A balanced diet and maintaining a healthy weight can also help support your cat’s immune system and reduce skin problems.

 Outlook on current research